-The Department of Pathology at Memorial Sloan Kettering Cancer Center offers a one-year fellowship training program in head and neck pathology.
+The Department of Pathology and Laboratory Medicine at Memorial Sloan Cancer Center offers a one-year fellowship training program in head and neck pathology.
 The fellowship begins on July 1st and ends on June 30th the following year.
 All fellows should have completed residency training in anatomic pathology and be certified (or eligible for certification) by the American Board of Pathology.

 The head and neck pathologists at Memorial Sloan Kettering Cancer Center function as part of a multidisciplinary disease management team that includes head and neck oncologists and surgeons, radiation oncologists, endocrinologists and radiologists who work together to establish diagnoses and render state-of-the-art care to patients with head and neck neoplasms.
 Using a large volume of quality in-house and submitted consultation case material, as well as recommended reading lists, the head and neck pathology fellows achieve competence in the pathologic diagnosis, staging, and prognostication of the full spectrum of head and neck tumors.
 Fellows interested in pursuing an academic career have opportunities to perform large clinico-pathologic and molecular correlations involving hundreds of patients with head and neck tumors.
 This research endeavor will render them well equipped to embark on an academic career in head and neck pathology.